ATATC/atatc.github.io/_pages/about.md

 [me](mailto:terry.fu@projectneura.org) if you are interested.

-In my first semester at the University of Toronto, I joined [UTMIST](https://www.utmist.ca) as an internal research team lead working on AIP.
+In my first semester at the University of Toronto, I joined [UTMIST](https://www.utmist.ca) as an internal research team lead working on the AIP project.